liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 all of that is done for you.

 How can you do this?
 The Software Catalog is also available as a portlet.
-You can add it to any page on your web site through the *Add Application* menu.
+You can add it to any page on your web site through the *Add* &rarr; *Applications* menu.
 You can find the portlet in the *Tools* category.

 ### Manually Creating A Software Catalog [](id=manually-creating-a-software-catalog-liferay-portal-6-2-user-guide-13-en)